civol/HDLRuby/README.md

 make_reg(:reg) { |typ| typ }
 ```

 Wait...
-I have just realized: a D-FF without an inverted output does not look
+I have just realized: a D-FF without any inverted output does not look
 very serious.
 So let us extend the existing `dff` to provide an inverted
 output.
-This can be done basically in three ways.
+There are basically three ways for doing this.
 First, inheritance can be
 used: a new system is built inheriting from `dff` as it is done in the following
 code.